cosmos/sdk-tutorials/launchpad-to-stargate/tutorial/01-introduction.md

 The first key change in the application is that `pofecli` no longer exists, and all of its functionality has been consolidated into `pofed`.
 You will still be able to access commands from `pofecli` in `pofed`.

 The second notable change in the app structure is the integration of protobufs.
-Protobufs are a compiled form of messaging and therefore more performant than their JSON REST Api counterparts.
+Protobufs are a compiled form of messaging and therefore more performant than their JSONRPC counterparts.

 This includes folders such as `pofe/internal`, `pofe/scripts`, `pofe/third_party`, and `pofe/proto`, as well as files following the regex `*.pb.go` and `*.pb.gw.go`.